 Likewise, you can’t help your child until you can understand them and what they need.
 A helpful question to ask yourself at the moment might be, “What’s it like to be my child right now?”

 - What is my child feeling right now?

 - What might my child need right now?

-- When have I felt successful in calming myself down?
+- When have you felt successful in calming yourself down?
 Have any of these strategies been part of that?

-- Is there a new strategy that excites me that I want to try?
+- Is there a new strategy that excites you that you want to try?

-- How will I remind myself next time the heat is on?
+- How will you remind yourself next time the heat is on?